 The technology that makes it easier for hiring managers to sort through hundreds of resumés also makes it easier for poorly formatted resumés to slip through the cracks.
 Applicant tracking systems (ATS) scan uploaded resumés to look for keywords that match the listed job description.
 While the system is far from foolproof, many companies use them for online applications, so it’s in your best interest to tailor your resumé to their logic.

 Start by making sure your resumé is in a common, simple font.
 Not only will this make it more readable to the human eye, it will also be less likely to be rejected by the applicant tracking systems who might not recognize the font files.
 Next, find any acronyms and include the full name of the certification, company, or title to ensure both the recruiter and ATS will understand what you’re referring to.

 Visit your LinkedIn profile and update your skills, job descriptions, and summary to reflect the changes you’ve made to your resumé.
 According to CareerBuilder, 60 percent of recruiters will search for prospective candidates on social media, so make sure to clean up your online image and adjust your privacy settings, too.
 With your resumé completed, you can now breathe a (short) sigh of relief.
 Now, it’s time to draft a cover letter and start preparing for that interview.
 Good luck!

 Are you looking for additional career guidance?
-Explore more helpful advice from “The Employer Perspective,” including “8 Tips For Acing Your Next Virtual Interview” and “How to Highlight Transferable Skills on Your Resumé.”
+Explore more helpful advice from our career advice archives, including “8 Tips For Acing Your Next Virtual Interview” and “How to Highlight Transferable Skills on Your Resumé.”